maciej-jezierski/nuxt-queue-it/README.md

 - 🔥 Run high-traffic sales & registrations without crashes or bots
 - ⚡️ Control traffic on your website

+## Overview

+It's an unofficial module to Nuxt3 framework.
+It's still under development and require testing.
+Stable version will be released once those actions will be done.
+Nuxt2 is not supported, but seprate release will be created if testing on this one pass.

 ## 🔗 Links

 - 📘 [Offical](https://queue-it.com/)